 - Benkiya Bale - a Tear Jerker of a romantic tale, based on a bestselling Carnatic novel.

 - Aapad Baandhava - the rarest of the rare - an Indian movie that received a Hollywood remake - the Bruce Willis flick Mercury Rising (the autism and cryptography in the Hollywood version, being an upgrade over the deaf-mutism and post traumatic stress used in this movie).

-- Hrudaya Geethe: Translation - a song from the heart.
+- Hrudaya Geethe: Translation -song from the heart.
 Another rarity in the Otherwoods - a lighthearted Rom Com that falls prey to the Cerebus Syndrome and becomes quite dark and tragic towards the end.
 A remake of the Bollywood film "Paagal Kahin Ka"

 - Gowri Ganesha: A Black Comedy with an Unscrupulous Hero protagonist.
 One of the very few Indian movies in which this kind of protagonist doesn't get any comeuppance in the end.

-- The Apu Trilogy, three acclaimed films from Satyajit Ray that are among the most famous movies to come out of India.
+- The films of Satyajit Ray, the most internationally famous film director to come out of India.